aledajonquil/IBM_Watson_NLU_Tools/README.md

     }
 ]
 `
 However, it's more likely that your training data will be in a .csv file.
-The script convert_csv_to_json.py, written by Corey Clemente, will convert the data to JSON format for you.
+The script convert_csv_to_json.py, written by Corey Clemente (https://github.com/coreyclemente), will convert the data to JSON format for you.

 ### Usage
 * Place the convert_csv_to_json.py file in the same directory as your .csv file.